Do I Need a Barcode Printer?

 There are two primary variables that differentiate label printers.
 The first is size.
 Most label printers are either 2” or 4” wide, with the 2” model being the most common.
 The second distinguishing factor is the technology used to print the label.
 Label printers can use either thermal transfer or direct thermal technology to print the labels.

 Do I need a direct thermal printer or a thermal transfer printer?

 It depends.
 Ask yourself the following questions:

 - Will your labels be in a hot environment (on a coffee cup or pizza box) or exposed to direct sunlight?

-- Will you be printing labels with colored text, other than black?
+- Will you be printing labels with any colored text other than black?

-- Will your labels be in place for over a year?
+- Will your labels be in place for over one year?

 If you answered yes to any of these questions, then a thermal transfer printer is what you need.
 Thermal transfer printers are slightly more expensive, but if they fit your specific needs, the extra cost is worth it.

 What is the actual difference between direct thermal and thermal transfer?

 Direct thermal printers use heat-sensitive paper that darkens when exposed to heat.
 While printing, the printer head directly contacts the labels and uses heat and pressure to mark the label.
 Again, these models are slightly cheaper and have longer durability, but the labels are affected by heat and can darken over time.